14th Street Line (Washington, D.C.): Buses take over

 In 2015, WMATA proposed to cut back the 54 to McPherson Square station due to low ridership south of the station.
 Service to Archives station and L'Enfant Plaza station would be discontinued.
 However it was also proposed to improve the frequency of buses between Takoma station and 14th Street and Colorado due to high ridership volume.

 On June 26, 2016, route 54 was shortened to Federal Triangle with alternative service provided by routes 52 and 53.
 However, the frequency of buses increased between Takoma station and 14th Street and Colorado.

 In 2017, WMATA proposed many changes to the 52, 53, and 54.
 Route 52 was to be rerouted to serve the Wharf development via 12th Street, Maine Avenue, and 7th Street SW to and from L'Enfant Plaza station.
 WMATA also proposed to combine routes 53 and 54 into a new route 54 operating between Metro Center (12th and F Streets NW) and Takoma stations.
 WMATA would also adjust the weekday schedule to coordinate local route 52 and 54 services with a proposed new MetroExtra limited-stop route 59, serve the Wharf, and decrease the time between buses to Takoma station.

 These proposed changes were to provide service to the new Wharf development, coordinate schedules with new route 59 limited-stop service, simplify 14th Street service and route designations, alleviate bus congestion at Franklin Square, and responds to requests by the District of Columbia and District Department of Transportation.
-Performance measures for routes 52, 53, and 54 go as the following:
+Performance measures for routes 52, 53, and 54: